Skip to main content

 Red Route Stop 8

 Starcher Hall houses the departments of Biology and Theatre Arts.
-In addition to the department office, the Theatre Arts Movement Studio and a new Black Box Theatre (opening in 2026) provide lots of opportunities for Theatre students to engage.
-Many of the Biology students taking classes in Starcher are part of our specialized pre-health programs, but you can also study Fisheries & Wildlife Biology or Molecular Biology.
-In this building, you’ll find students doing labs, mastering PCR and running gels, scanning microscope slides, or participating in research with faculty.
-You can study living things from roof-top greenhouses to animal care spaces to genetics or viruses.
+In addition to the department office, the Theatre Arts Movement Studio and a new Black Box Theatre (opening Fall 2026) provide many opportunities for Theatre students to engage.
+Many Biology students taking classes in Starcher are part of the specialized pre-health programs, but can also study Fisheries & Wildlife Biology or Molecular Biology.
+In this building, find students doing labs, mastering PCR and running gels, scanning microscope slides, or participating in research with faculty.
+Study living things from roof-top greenhouses, to animal care spaces, to genetics, or viruses.
 An education in biology is not limited to Starcher Hall, however, as UND also has four biology field stations in the region used for research and education.

 Columbia Hall